ethereum/ethereum-org-website/src/content/developers/docs/mev/index.md

 ### Miner extractable value

-This concept was first applied in the context of [proof-of-work](/developers/docs/consensus-mechanisms/pow/), and was initially referred to as "miner extractable value".
+Maximal extractable value was first applied in the context of [proof-of-work](/developers/docs/consensus-mechanisms/pow/), and initially referred to as "miner extractable value".
 This is because in proof-of-work, miners control transaction inclusion, exclusion, and ordering.
 However, since the transition to proof-of-stake via [The Merge](/upgrades/merge) validators have been responsible for these roles, and mining is no longer part of the Ethereum protocol.
 The value extraction methods still exist, though, so the term "Maximal extractable value" is now used instead.

 ## Prerequisites {#prerequisites}

-Make sure you're familiar with [transactions](/developers/docs/transactions/), [blocks](/developers/docs/blocks/) and [gas](/developers/docs/gas/).
+Make sure you're familiar with [transactions](/developers/docs/transactions/), [blocks](/developers/docs/blocks/), [proof-of-stake](/developers/docs/consensus-mechanisms/pos) and [gas](/developers/docs/gas/).
 Familiarity with [dapps](/dapps/) and [DeFi](/defi/) is helpful as well.

 ## MEV extraction {#mev-extraction}